Global Poverty & Practice Minor

 Staff

 Chetan Chowdhry manages and serves as the Lead Academic Advisor for the Global Poverty & Practice Minor.
-He also manages admissions and serves as an advisor for the Master of Development Engineering program.
-Chetan holds a Master’s degree in Counseling and Personnel Services from the University of Maryland, College Park, and a Bachelor’s Degree in Political Science and Environmental Analysis & Design from UC Irvine.
+Prior to joining the Blum Center team, Chetan served as a Graduate Coordinator with the University of Maryland Multicultural Involvement and Community Advocacy Office.
+He holds a Master’s degree in Counseling and Personnel Services from the University of Maryland, College Park, and a Bachelor’s Degree in Political Science and Environmental Analysis & Design from UC Irvine.

 (510) 664-4423 | cchowdhry@berkeley.edu

 Valerie is the Student Advisor and Program Manager for the Masters of Development Engineering and Global Poverty and Practice Minor at the Blum Center.
 Before joining the Blum Center, she worked on many higher education initiatives supporting Minority Serving Institutions and underserved communities across the United States.
+Additionally, Valerie has spent over four years researching human communication tactics, neurological data processing, and financial policy.
+Her experiences have provided her with an interdisciplinary understanding of students and the greater bureaucratic elements of higher education institutions.
 Valerie has a BA in Cognitive Science and Psychology from the University of California, Merced, and an M.S.Ed in Education Policy from the University of Pennsylvania.
 Outside of her work in student affairs, you can find Valerie baking, trying to find the best cup of coffee in the Bay Area, or at the local farmer’s markets.